 As the range-topper, the ZL1 comes with all the bells and whistles, which is saying something, as even in base trim, the Camaro impresses with a competitive standard features list that includes climate control, bucket seats, eight-way power-adjustable seats and more.
 The ZL1 takes things up a notch: there's dual-zone climate control, 24-color interior spectrum lighting, and even illuminated sill plates.
 The seats in the ZL1 are ventilated, and power-adjustable and the driver gets a head-up display system that can show lap times and g-force readings.
 Tech junkies will be pleased to hear that there's a wireless phone charging pad and built-in 4G LTE Wi-Fi included as standard.
 Unlike the ZL1 Coupe, the Convertible doesn't receive forward collision alert but does receive blind-spot monitoring, rear cross-traffic alert, and rear park assist.

-The ZL1 benefits from a recently updated infotainment system that now offers navigation and cloud storage options as standard.
+The ZL1 benefits from a recently updated infotainment system that now offers navigation and cloud storage options.
 The eight-inch touchscreen display provides excellent visibility, even during bright sunny days with the top down, but because of odd positioning, the sun tends to catch on the screen, which is an entirely survivable issue.
 Menus are easy to access, and the system has a logical flow to it.
 Connecting your phone or other devices is a walk in the park with Apple CarPlay and Google Android Auto.
 A nice little premium touch on the ZL1 is the nine-speaker Bose sound system that manages to sound flawless even in roofless, high-speed driving.
 New owners also benefit from a 12-month trial subscription to SiriusXM satellite radio.

 Despite its rowdy nature and high output engine, the Camaro ZL1 has proven to be a reliable car and has only had one recall in recent years.
 The recall, issued in 2017, affected Camaros produced in that same year and was due to an issue with the power steering assist system that could fail, causing the steering to become heavier and potentially too difficult to control for some drivers.
 Chevrolet backs the ZL1 Convertible with a standard three-year/36,000 mile warranty which includes corrosion protection, five-years/100,000 miles of drivetrain protection, a one year/one visit maintenance plan, and five year's worth of roadside assistance.